EIN 59-1592524

 Program areas at Women in Distress of Broward County

-Residential services - to provide safe temporary emergency housing for victims of domestic violence, their dependents and pets.
-The emergency shelter has a capacity of up to 132 beds.
-Supportive services are also available at the shelter, including individual and group counseling sessions on the dynamics of domestic violence, advocacy, crisis counseling and referrals. in addition, the program also provides food, clothing, child care assistance and other services.
+Residential services - the program's purpose is to provide safe temporary emergency housing for victims of domestic violence and their dependents.
+The emergency shelter has a capacity of up to 138 beds.
+Supportive services are also available at the shelter, including individual and group counseling sessions on the dynamics of domestic violence, advocacy, crisis counseling and referrals. in addition, the program also provides food, clothing, childcare assistance, and other services.
 Respite services are available to supervise children while the parent/guardian is receiving services.
 Family outings and activities are also offered occasionally.
 Services are obtained through the 24-hour crisis line.

-Injunction for protection - to provide legal counsel for survivors wishing to pursue or secure an injunction for protection against their batterer.
-The legal services include counsel before the injuction is filed, filing of the petition and representation during final/violation hearings.
-All legal services through this program are free of cost and are open to those being serviced through residential services and outreach services as well as survivors who may not be currently registered with the organization.the ifp program is funded through a collaboration of the Florida coalition against domestic violence and the office of the attorney general.
+Injunction for protection ("ifp") - wid's ifp program provides legal counsel for survivors wishing to pursue or secure an injunction for protection against their batterer.
+The legal services include counsel before the injunction is filed, filing of the petition and representation during final/violation hearings.
+All legal services through this program are free of cost and are open to those being serviced through residential services and outreach services as well as survivors who may not be currently registered with wid.
+The ifp program is funded through a collaboration of the Florida department of children and families and the office of the attorney general.statewide services - as of 2021, wid was also awarded the primary contract (in conjunction with twoother centers) to administer the domestic violence statewide services to include the floridadomestic violence hotline, statewide language interpreter services, training and technical assistance,and the larger injunction for protection program.

-Thrift store - to provide additional revenues to support core operations for the organization and provide clothing and household items to program participants.
-Donated goods and merchandise are sold to the public and proceeds are used in the daily operation of the organization.
-Program participants are also provided clothing and furniture from the store free of charge.
+Thrift store - the purpose is to provide additional revenues to support core operations for wid and provide clothing and household items to program participants.
+Donated goods and merchandise are sold to the public and proceeds are used in the daily operation of wid.
+Program participants are also provided clothing, furniture and household items from the store free of charge.

 Who funds Women in Distress of Broward County